DibyaProkash/nic-dgl-104/docs/dgl104-2024wi/week-08.md

 - The contact list clearly displays all existing contacts.
 - The contact list provides a fast scroll (or similar) navigation tool for parsing long contact lists.

+### [REQUIRED] READ THE APP DEVELOPMENT PROJECT DESCRIPTION
+Make sure to visit the description of the Application Development Project assignment on Brightspace.
+You should read the assignment description and the rubric in detail to familiarize yourself with expectations.
+After finalizing your group members, start forming the group and please fill out the [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1-35hbdRHeLw5NHOnC02vlY2vMeCqDxoB52vW2i52Xn8/edit?usp=sharing)

-### [REQUIRED] CHOOSE A LANGUAGE FOR COMMUNITY CODE
+### [REQUIRED] CHOOSE A LANGUAGE FOR YOUR APP DEVELOPMENT PROJECT CODE
-The Community Code project requires that you spend time writing code in service of an open source community.
-The code you write need not necessarily be shared with that community, but you should write code with the community in mind.
-What code you write will be determined by course content, community needs, and your choice of programming language.
+The Coding project requires that you spend time writing code in service of an open source community.
+What code you write will be determined by course content, community needs (among the peers), and your choice of programming language.

 For this task you should spend time thinking about what language you might like to work with for the remainder of this course.
 I recommend that you consider using a language you are already familiar with and preferably one that is closely associated with mobile or web app development.
 This is also an opportunity to learn more about your chosen language, so think of it as a learning opportunity.